 “The network is the computer,” John Gage and Billy Joy of Sun Microsystems famously said in 1984.
 Cloud computing is a method of outsourcing the processing power, storage space, and software needed to fulfill certain functions.
 These functions, instead of being fulfilled by your computer/server, are instead handled by a 3rdparty network of computers, often called a “cloud.”
 Common cloud technology applications are programs like Google Documents and Dropbox, as well as services like Amazon S3.

-So what are the benefits of cloud computing to businesses?
+So what are the benefits of cloud computing for businesses?

 1: The most obvious benefit is that, with cloud computing, you no longer need the latest hardware and equipment.
 If you’re using an established company for your cloud storage, it is a given they will have the latest hardware optimized for your experience.
 This is extremely helpful if you don’t want to spend the money to purchase high-end servers for your own business, but still want the benefits that would bring you.